The Leonard P. Gollobin Graduate Scholarship

 HORIZONS Scholarship Program, Women in Defense

-Women in Defense (WID) created the HORIZONS scholarship fund in 1988 to "help foster women’s growth in national security", and awarded its 100th scholarship this year.
-"What makes our scholarship unique is that it allows women to study a multitude of disciplines that benefit national security in unique ways," said Jane Patrick Casey, WID Staff Director.
-"For example, a commerce student who focuses on identifying terrorist banking activity could qualify for our scholarship."
+Women in Defense (WID) created the HORIZONS scholarship fund in 1988 to "help foster women’s growth in national security", and awarded its 100th scholarship in 2014.
+"What makes our scholarship unique is that it allows women to study a multitude of disciplines that benefit national security in unique ways," said Jane Patrick Casey, past WID Staff Director.

 Additionally, many of WID’s local chapters also offer scholarships and mentoring programs.